XiongxiaoXu/ML4InterconectNetwork/README.md

 ![image](https://github.com/XiongxiaoXu/ML-SurrogateModel/assets/34889516/c1a696fb-7135-4a9b-b04c-920ea2b410c5)

 ## Cite
-If you find this repository useful for your work, please consider citing it as follows:
+If you find this repository useful for your work, please consider citing the papers as follows:

 ```bibtex
 @inproceedings{xu2023machine,